chrisvanfossen/chrisvanfossen.github.com/_posts/2014/2014-05-06-hiring-is-not-easy.md

 title:  Hiring is Not Easy
 ---

-If you've ever worked in a small company, you've heard it before: making amazing hires is **essential** to the long-term health of the company.
+If you've ever worked in a small company, you've heard it before: making amazing hires is **essential** to the long-term health of your growing company.
 There's no real room for error in the HR department.
 I've made recommendations to use a particular product or service or platform that haven't worked out for the team; those types of mistakes are easily remedied with a better product, followed by a (maybe painful) migration, and then life goes on.
-But I haven't made a bad hire yet, and it's a bit terrifying to think of the consequences.
+But we haven't made a bad hire yet, and it's a bit terrifying to think of the consequences.

 Every time, we've looked for someone:

  * wicked smart
  * tirelessly dedicated to delivering
- * insanely intellectually curious (rabit holes and tangents into new topics are daily life around these parts)
+ * insanely intellectually curious (rabbit holes and tangents into new topics are daily life around these parts)
  * with a love of wordsmithing and communication
  * who inhales and exhales bits